isomerpages/moh-upec/_courses-and-seminars/Education Courses/Education Workshop and Courses.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/resuscitation_academy_photo.jpg">
 </div>
-<p>UPEC organized the first Resuscitation Academy Leadership Course in Southeast
+<p>UPEC organised the first Resuscitation Academy Leadership Course in Southeast
 Asia in 2016.
-This two-day program introduces EMS leaders to the 10 steps for improving survival rates from cardiac arrest.
-Participants have the opportunity to learn from renowned faculty with proven expertise in leading successful resuscitation improvement initiatives, network with EMS leaders from systems around the globe, and access comprehensive support materials.</p>
+This two-day program introduces EMS leaders to the 10 steps for improving survival rates for cardiac arrest.
+Participants have the opportunity to learn from renowned faculty with proven expertise in leading successful resuscitation improvement initiatives, network with EMS leaders from global systems, and access comprehensive support materials.</p>
 <p></p>
-<p>Over the years, our UPEC Resuscitation Academy team has organized both
+<p>Over the years, our UPEC Resuscitation Academy team has organised both
-local and international courses, supporting EMS in the region to improve out-of-hospital cardiac arrest (OHCA) survival rates.</p>
+local and international courses, supporting EMS in the region to improve Out-of-Hospital Cardiac Arrest (OHCA) survival rates.</p>
 <p></p>
 <p>For more details: <a rel="noopener noreferrer nofollow" target="_blank">https://www.resuscitationacademy.org/leadership-workshop</a>
 </p>